-The transition period will end on 31 December 2020 and, with or without a deal, the way the UK trades with the EU is going to change.
+The transition period ended on 31 December 2020 and, under the EU-UK Trade and Cooperation Agreement, the way the UK trades with the EU has changed.

-On 31 December 2020, the Brexit transition period will end.
-Formalities between the UK and EU will therefore be in place from 1 January – are you Brexit ready?
-Download our documentation checklist for exports and imports
+On 31 December 2020, the Brexit transition period ended.
+Formalities between the UK and EU are therefore now in place – are you ready to trade?
+Download our documentation checklist for exports and imports.

-When the transition period ends, the UK will become a separate Customs territory.
-Regardless of a deal, UK exports and imports will be subject to additional checks, and will have to be accompanied by important documents.
+Effective from 1 January 2021, the UK is a separate Customs territory.
+UK exports and imports will be subject to additional checks, and will have to be accompanied by important documents.
 If you trade internationally, such as with the USA or China, you’ll know a bit about this already.

-As you can probably imagine, these changes could lead to delays beyond our control (although our AEO status will minimise this), so we’re working together with our customers, suppliers and partners, to ensure everyone is in the best position come January.
+As you can probably imagine, these changes could lead to delays beyond our control (although our AEO status will minimise this), so we’re working together with our customers, suppliers and partners, to ensure everyone is in the best position.
+Check you’re ready:

 You might have heard a bit about AEO before – it’s an accreditation from customs, who audit businesses and grant the status when they pass rigorous checks.
 This means our customs controls and supply chain security procedures are highly efficient, compliant and meet UK, EU and international best practice.